-In what follows we revisit in section 2 the PGD discretization technique and in section 3 its application for computing parametric solutions involving material parameters, initial and boundary conditions and parameters defining the domain in which the problem is defined.
-Modeling of the AFP manufacturing process is addressed in section 4, with special emphasis in the consideration of the number of plies as model parameter.
-Section 5 focusses on transient regimes and the use of the resulting parametric solutions for process control purposes.
-Finally section 6 addresses few conclusions and perspectives.
+In what follows we revisit in "PGD at a glance" section the PGD discretisation technique and in "Parameters becoming coordinates" section its application for computing parametric solutions involving material parameters, initial and boundary conditions and parameters defining the domain in which the problem is defined.
+Modelling of the AFP manufacturing process is addressed in "Process modelling" section, with special emphasis in the consideration of the number of plies as model parameter.
+"From steady-state to transient parametric solutions" section focusses on transient regimes and the use of the resulting parametric solutions for process control purposes.
+Finally "Conclusion" section addresses few conclusions and perspectives.

-2 PGD at a glance
+PGD at a glance

-Consider a problem defined in a space of dimension d for the unknown field $u(x_1, \dots, x_d)$ .
-Here, the coordinates $x_i$ denote any usual coordinate (scalar or vectorial) related to physical space, time, or conformation space in microscopic descriptions [1], for example, but they could also include, as we illustrate later, model parameters such as boundary conditions or material parameters.
+Consider a problem defined in a space of dimension d for the unknown field $u(x_1, \ldots, x_d)$.
+Here, the coordinates x_i denote any usual coordinate (scalar or vectorial) related to physical space, time, or conformation space in microscopic descriptions [1], for example, but they could also include, as we illustrate later, model parameters such as boundary conditions or material parameters.